-Toronto’s new policy for these so-called ‘laneway houses’ is referred to as Changing Lanes, and it has eased the restrictions imposed in the past.
+Toronto’s new policy for these so-called ‘laneway houses’ is referred to as Changing Lanes.
+It has eased the restrictions imposed in the past.
 The new laneway housing policy was driven by a need for more housing options other than the monolithic high-rise towers few residents ever welcome in their neighbourhoods.
-An example of what city planners consider ‘gentle density’, laneway houses are built on under-utilized spaces in locations that can fit them, in many cases replacing an existing garage.
+An example of what city planners consider ‘gentle density’, laneway houses are built on under-utilized spaces in locations that can fit them.
+In many cases, replacing an existing garage.

 We wanted to see if we could find a property in our portfolio that was a good candidate for this program, and settled on a multiplex near Bathurst & St Clair (I happened to represent the clients in its purchase in 2014).
 At first glance, the property seemed suitable and did our homework to determine the following: